More rights for renters: Eight changes to the Residential Tenancies Act

 Under the changes, landlords can’t increase the rent by more than the prescribed amount without permission from ACAT.

 What is the prescribed amount?
 It’s 10% greater than the rents component of the housing group of the Consumer Price Index for Canberra.
 In simpler terms, your landlord can only increase rent by the rate of inflation in Canberra rentals, plus 10%.
 If the CPI is 4.2%, they can increase the rent by a maximum of 4.62%.

 If you agree to a higher rent rise, or your landlord appeals to ACAT and they agree that it’s reasonable, the rise can be higher.
 This won’t apply in most cases - only if the property has been significantly renovated or the rental market has changed significantly.

-“We look at the local market before making recommendations to owners,” says Grace.
+“We look at the local market before making recommendations to owners,” says Monika.
 “If rents have gone up a lot, we might recommend a higher rise.
 Most of the time, though, rental increases stay pretty much in line with CPI.”

 If your landlord does intend to raise the rent, they must give you eight weeks notice, and the notice must meet legislative requirements.
 If you’re not sure what these are, you can check with your property manager.

 No more hiding Fluffy in the linen cupboard when it’s time for your property inspection.
 The new legislation states that you’re allowed to keep a pet unless ACAT upholds an objection from your landlord.